avaneev/prvhash/README.md

 impulses" or even "human mind" itself (because a musician can understand these impulses) existed long before Big Bang happened.
-This discovery is probably both the greatest discovery in the history of mankind, and the worst discovery as it poses very unnerving questions that touch religious grounds.
+This discovery is probably both the greatest discovery in the history of mankind, and the worst discovery (for many) as it poses very unnerving questions that touch religious grounds:

+These results of 1-bit PRVHASH say the following: if abstract mathematics contains not just a system of rules for manipulating numbers, but also a freely-defined fixed information that is also "readable" by a person, then mathematics does not just "exist", but "it was formed", because mathematics does not evolve (beside human discovery of new rules and patterns).
+And since physics cannot be formulated without such mathematics, and physical processes clearly obey these mathematical rules, it means that a Creator/Higher Intelligence/God exists in relation to the Universe.
+For the author personally, everything is proven here.

 ## Thanks ##